erinfm/react-calculator/README.md

 # React Calculator

+A responsive calculator app, built with React!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

+## How to run the app on a local development server

+Clone the repo, `cd` into the created directory, run `npm install` and then `npm start`.

 ## Available Scripts